sambhavnoobcoder/RedTeaming-Openai-GPT-OSS-20b/writeup/COMPETITION_WRITEUP.md

 3. **System Reconnaissance**: Metadata leakage could enable attackers to understand system architecture and identify additional vulnerabilities.

 4. **Regulatory Bypass**: Environmental parameter calculations could enable bypass of safety regulations and standards.

+5. **Harmful Assistance**: The model influenced by the overwrites of the policy could return harmful and potentially dangerous information , like instructions on how to make a bomb or bioengineer a DNA strain of virus like E.coli to be resistant to chlorine (both of which it did while testing).

 ### Potential Real-World Impact